yanglinz/personal-site/src/posts/component-local-reducer/index.md

 Unfortunately, I think reducers have become synonymous with Redux.
 And I think there is now the common misconception that the reducer pattern is _exclusive_ to Redux.
-I want to dispel this, because I think it's a pattern that's useful outside of Redux global store, such as React's component local state.
+I want to dispel this, because I think it's a general pattern that's useful outside of Redux, such as React's component local state.

-If we decompose Redux into its essential parts, it comes down to 3 things.
+If we decompose Redux into its essential parts, it's essentially made of 3 separate parts:

 1. A `dispatch` method to drive state change through actions.
 2. A reducer function that models state changes as pure functions.